belassiter/turn-seven/README.md

 # turn-seven
-demo implementation of the card game Flip Seven
+demo implementation of the card game Turn Seven